Hacking on Gitea

 recommended to install the version of Go that our continuous integration is

 running.
-As of last update, it should be Go version 1.16
+As of last update, the Go version should be 1.2

 Gitea makes heavy use of Make to automate tasks and improve development.
 This guide covers how to install Make.

 One of these three distributions of Make will run on Windows: